gresockj/bbende.github.com/_drafts/apache-nifi-how-do-i-deploy-my-flow.md

   <img src="{{ BASE_PATH }}/assets/images/nifi-deploy-flow/01-solr-collections.png" class="img-responsive img-thumbnail">

-* At this point all the applications should be up and running at the following locations:
+* All of the applications should now be up and running at the following locations:

   * [http://localhost:8983/solr](http://localhost:8983/solr)
   * [http://localhost:18080/nifi-registry](http://localhost:18080/nifi-registry)